 Skip to main content

 Production chefs work as part of a team in time-bound and often challenging kitchen environments, for example; schools, hospitals, the Armed Forces, care homes and high street casual dining or pub kitchens.
 They report to the Senior Production chef or appropriate line manager.
 Production chefs are likely to work with centrally developed standardised recipes and menus, producing food often in high volumes.
-They apply highly methodical organisational skills, energy, accuracy, attention to detail and are mindful of the importance of sustainability and protecting the environment.

 Entry Requirements